Am I required to attend a CCS Collegiate Partner school when I enroll in college?

 What items do I need to apply?

 Do I need to submit an essay?
 If so, how many?

-Yes, there are two essays required.
-Each applicant needs to respond to the essay questions below using no more than 650 words and 300 words, respectively.
+Yes, there are three essays required.
+Each applicant needs to respond to the essay questions below using no more than 150 words, 500 words and 250 words, respectively.